 Whether you’re going hiking, camping or travelling, choosing the right rucksack is absolutely essential.
-Picking the wrong one could result in your running out of space, not having the features you require or even being bad for your health.
+Picking the wrong one could result in your running out of space, not having the features you require or even being detrimental for your health.

 Read more: How To Pack A Rucksack: The Essential Guide